 - Violating a child support order (C.R.S.
 Section 42-2-127.5)

 - Failure to appear in court or to pay a traffic ticket

 Regardless of the reason you lost your driving privileges, driving on a suspended license is a serious offense under Colorado law.
 If you do not fight your DUS charge, you can face serious, and potentially long-term consequences.

 The Consequences of a DUS Conviction

 As we already mentioned, a DUS conviction can lead to monetary penalties, an extended suspension, and possible jail time.
 Depending on the circumstances surrounding your suspension and whether you have any prior convictions for DUS, this can amount to thousands of dollars, loss of driving privileges for multiple years, and in some cases mandatory incarceration.
+This does not include how a conviction can impact your job, your family and your independence.
 If you do not fight your DUS charge, this means jail.
-However, if you hire an experienced attorney, you may be able to seek in-home detention – if not avoid conviction entirely.
+However, if you hire an experienced attorney, you may be able to resolve your case favorably – if not avoid conviction entirely.

 Schedule a Consultation about Your Colorado DUS Case at Tiftickjian Law Firm, P.C.
 Today

-At Tiftickjian Law Firm, P.C., we live to help our clients avoid jail time and protect their right to drive.
-If you are looking for skilled, aggressive representation for your DUS defense, call (303) 384-5280 or contact us online to speak with an attorney today.
+At Tiftickjian Law Firm, P.C., we live to help our clients avoid jail time and protect their privilege to drive.
+If you are looking for skilled, aggressive representation for your Colorado driving under suspension case, call (303) 384-5280 or contact us online to speak with an attorney today.